SkySuite App

 aviationweather.gov

-Best for: Pilots wanting free, authoritative weather data
+best for pilots wanting free, authoritative weather data

 The NWS Aviation Weather Center website is the authoritative source for US aviation weather and it is completely free.
 It provides METARs, TAFs, area forecasts, winds aloft, AIRMETs, SIGMETs, and graphical forecast products.
 The interface is functional rather than polished, but the data is the same data that feeds every commercial aviation weather app.
 Every pilot should know how to use this site, even if they prefer a commercial app for daily use.